 If you’re under investigation for healthcare fraud involving FDA-regulated drugs and medical devices, you will have contact with investigators at the OCI.
 Meanwhile, the FBI and the DOJ’s healthcare fraud unit primarily investigate billing fraud and other healthcare-related financial fraud crimes.
 When under a healthcare fraud investigation, you will face investigators from one or more of these four federal agencies.

 The OCI (Office of Criminal Investigations) is the investigative arm of the FDA.
-The OCI regularly charges and prosecutes physicians and healthcare organizations, and their regulatory scope and budget have grown considerably in recent years.
+The OCI regularly charges and prosecutes physicians and healthcare organizations, and its regulatory scope and budget have grown considerably in recent years.

 Lowther | Walker’s healthcare investigation defense lawyers have proven experience communicating with the OCI during fraud investigations.
 We respond vigorously to prosecutorial positions and help healthcare providers maintain their innocence throughout OCI, FBI, and DOJ investigations.